How satellite-connected sensors are aiding precision farming in Kenya

 Synnefa-Farm-Shield

 The FarmShield data is expressed in the FarmCloud software, which predicts the optimum harvest time and projected yield, and even allows farmers to sell their produce based on these projections.
-It’ll also provide suggestions for the most productive crops for each farm, delivering precision farming through observation and measurement.
+It’ll also provide suggestions for the most productive crops for each farm delivering precision farming through observation and measurement.

 Many of the farms supported by Synnefa operate outside of terrestrial infrastructure; there’s unreliable cellular or fiber coverage through which to transmit the FarmShield sensor data.
-In these circumstances, Synnefa utilizes the RockBLOCK 9602 satellite transceiver to backhaul their sensor data.
+In these circumstances, Synnefa utilises the RockBLOCK 9602 satellite transceiver to backhaul their sensor data.
 Using Iridium’s Short Burst Data (SBD) service, this is as low-cost as satellite transmissions get, and helps to ensure that Synnefa’s subscription pricing remains within reach of the farmers that most need the support.

 RockBLOCK 9602